-Designer's Notes: The intent here is to minimize the supply needed for unit maintenance and to simulate foraging efforts.
+Design Note: The intent here is to minimize the supply needed for unit maintenance and to simulate foraging efforts.
 The Japanese army was particularly adept at surviving on meager rations and living off the land.
 However, in most cases, this was limited to buying/stealing foodstuffs from the locals.
 The restriction of being on or adjacent to a road or track is a surrogate for populated areas.

-Galahad is not allowed to exercise the Forage Options due to its dependence on mule transport and air drops...as an option, include Galahad as a Chindit for these rules
+Normally, Galahad is not allowed to Forage due to its dependence on mule transport and air drops...as an option, include Galahad as a Chindit for these rules.